JanLopata/vintage-story-example-magic-wand/README.md

-# vintage-story-example-magic-wand
+# Magic wand mod example

-Example mod for Vintage Story - Block and Item Interactions
+## Modding:Block and Item Interactions

+Example mod, taken from [Vintage Story wiki](https://wiki.vintagestory.at/index.php/Modding:Block_and_Item_Interactions)

+The purpose of this repository is to fix the example mod for more recent version of Vintage story.